Mecagox/testrepo/README.md

 # testrepo
-creating new test repo for demo use
+creating new test repo for demo use. clear now